 CCTV Camera Recording Video Frame Rate Comparison

 The following video provides a compares the recording frame rate captured by a CCTV camera.
 The goal is to compare the most popular frames per second (FPS) recording settings using in video surveillance systems.
 The following frame rates are compared 30 FPS vs 15 FPS vs 7.5 FPS vs 5 FPS vs 1 FPS.
+You may also be interested in this article on CCTV resolution.

 Video Playback Instructions